respoke/docs/src/client/javascript/guide/audio-conferencing.md

 ## Overview

 Use audio conferencing to join multiple participants in a single conference room.
 Combine audio conferencing with groups to get a list of conference participants and keep track of participants joining and leaving.

-Note: Audio conferencing is currently in public beta and will need to be enabled in your account before you can use it.
-If you would like to use this feature, please send an email to support@respoke.io and request that audio conferencing be enabled for your account.

 ## Starting Audio Conferencing

 Audio conferencing is easy using Respoke.
 First, [join a group](/client/javascript/guide/group-joining.html) and then we're ready to start writing some code.

 Next, save the group instance you joined.

     var _this = this;

     client.listen("connect", function() {
         client.join({
             id: "united-federation-of-planets",

             onSuccess: function(group) {
                 _this.group = group;
             }